 Where things grow challenging, even for highly skilled professionals, is when one looks at the bigger picture, and considers how three distinct elements work in combination.
 The first element is that there is a huge hole in the economy, but asset bubbles are still being maintained as a matter of government policy.
 That means that we can expect the real (inflation-adjusted) value of most investment assets to plunge at some point.

-Next we have the element of a high rate of inflation destroying the value of money, simultaneously with the value of those assets being destroyed.
+Next we have the element of inflation destroying the value of money, simultaneously with the value of those assets being destroyed.

 Our third element is government tax rates that can be expected to soar upwards and ensure that simplistic attempts to dodge the inflationary bullets will be defeated, with the government taking not only all of the profits, but much of your (inflation-adjusted) starting net worth as well.

 As a financial professional, I refer to this three way combination as simultaneous monetary (price) inflation, and asset deflation (in purchasing power terms) in an environment of inflation taxes.
-My apologies for the jargon, but to illustrate, I've prepared a two minute video that distills it down to its essence, that is available at the link below:
+An article which better explains these issues is available at the link below:

 I believe that understanding how these three factors interact - the destruction of the value of money, the destruction of the value of investment assets, and rising tax rates - is going to be the single defining test that will distinguish who comes through these years of turmoil with their net worth intact (or even enhanced) versus a far larger number of investors who face financial devastation.
 When you do what very few investors do, and look not at the glittering facade of wealth, but instead examine the purchasing power of what you have left after taxes - in other words, you look at net worth on both an after-inflation and after-tax basis - then not only do the conventional personal finance strategies fall apart, but so do the most popular contrarian investment strategies.
 The world is more complex in its unfairness than even most cynics fully recognize, and most investors who think they are prepared for the destruction of the dollar are really just prepared to hand over most of their inflation-adjusted net worth to the government.